-Regular protests have also occurred, especially in the canton of Vaud and in Geneva concerning the housing of asylum seekers in military shelters.373 Due to a lack of places, asylum seekers are sometimes housed in shelters usually reserved for rejected asylum seekers.
+Regular protests have also occurred, especially in the canton of Vaud and in Geneva concerning the housing of asylum seekers in military shelters.
+Due to a lack of places, asylum seekers are sometimes housed in shelters usually reserved for rejected asylum seekers.
 Conditions are particularly difficult in those bunkers, with overcrowded rooms and no windows.
+Due to a significant decrease in asylum applications since 2017, the use of such shelters to house asylum seekers is becoming increasingly rare.